-void XtConvert(w, from_type, from, to_type, to_return)

-Widget w;

-String from_type;

-XrmValuePtr from;

-String to_type;

-XrmValuePtr to return;

-w Specifies the widget to use for additional arguments, if any are needed.

-from Specifies the value to be converted.

-to_type Specifies the destination type. to_return Returns the converted value.

-void XtDirectConvert(converter, args, num_args, from, to_return)

-XtConverter converter; XrmValuePtr args; Cardinal num_args; XrmValuePtr from; XrmValuePtr to_return;

-converter Specifies the conversion procedure to be called.

-args Specifies the argument list that contains the additional arguments needed to perform the conversion (often NULL).

-num_argsSpecifies the number of entries in args.fromSpecifies the value to be converted.
+void XtConvert(w, from_type, from, to_type, to_return) Widget w; String from_type; XrmValuePtr from; String to_type; XrmValuePtr to_return; W Specifies the widget to use for additional arguments, if any are needed. from_type Specifies the source type. from Specifies the value to be converted. to_type Specifies the destination type. to_return Returns the converted value. void XtDirectConvert(converter, args, num_args, from, to_return) XtConverter converter; XrmValuePtr args; Cardinal num_args; XrmValuePtr from; XrmValuePtr to_return; converter Specifies the conversion procedure to be called. args Specifies the argument list that contains the additional arguments needed to per- form the conversion (often NULL). num_args Specifies the number of entries in args. from Specifies the value to be converted.